SILICONE SPRAY... IT'S LIKE A

 Because silicone spray is water resistant, it also can protect items from moisture.
 You can use it on home, automotive, and marine metals as a rust retardant.
 I know that painted hinges, such as on my van, tend to rust because the paint chips off.
 The silicone spray not only protects the outside paint, but can creep into the hinge to keep it working smoothly.
 I don't know if you've ever tried to extract a hinge pin from a van door, but it is not for the faint of heart, so the silicone is a godsend!

 The fact that it is a spray allows you to put it in places that liquid oils or greases cannot be applied, such as into mechanisms (locks, clocks, etc.) or bearings such as garage door rollers, pulleys, etc.

 Manufacturers of silicone spray products promote this product like the best thing since sliced bread.
 It is great... but some of the applications they recommend may be inconvenient or downright hazardous.
 Because it is so slippery and persistent, avoid using silicone spray under the following conditions:

 - DO NOT USE SILICONE SPRAY ON ELECTRICAL CONNECTIONS, SWITCHES, RELAYS, ETC. There have been numerous reports that silicone spray can cause contact problems in switches, noted in multiple posts regarding automotive problems.
 There are other products that are designed to protect and waterproof electrical connections and should be used instead.
 (Hat-tip to reader Mike E. for sharing this information!!)

 - On any surface upon which you walk, sit, or lay.
+You'll slide off!!